confluentinc/cli/internal/pkg/flink/CONTRIBUTING.md

 So it turns out that it is not possible to achieve clipboard in Linux as a library.

-#### Debugging in VS Code

-The current settings.json should allow you to debug the application.
-[You might have to install delve for that.](https://www.rookout.com/blog/golang-debugging-tutorial/#:~:text=To%20install%20Delve%20on%20VS,you%20get%20started%20with%20debugging)

 #### Adding custom shortcuts to the client

 An important part of a good command line tool are shortcuts.
 To add custom shortcuts with go-prompt, you can take a look here at: